mikegcoleman/docker101-linux/part-3/README.md

 }
 ```

-Because we had set ` --update-failure-action` to pause, Swarm paused the service.
+Because we had set ` --update-failure-action` to pause, Swarm paused the update.

+In the case of failed upgrade, Swarm makes it easy to recover.
+Simply issue the `--rollback` command to the service.

 5. Roll the service back to the original version